Suunto vs. Garmin – Which Brand of Smartwatch is Right for You?

+The higher-end watches from both brands include optical heart rate or wrist-based monitoring.
 Models like the Ambit 3 Peak from Suunto have an optional heart rate belt instead.
 The type of monitor you prefer is very much down to personal choice.

-In addition to monitoring heart rate, the Garmin Fenix 5 also tracks wellness on a 24/7 basis.
+In addition to monitoring heart rate, the Garmin Fenix 7 also tracks wellness on a 24/7 basis.
 This includes your sleep metrics, which some users might find handy.

 - If a heart rate belt is for you, then you will probably prefer the Ambit 3 Peak

 - If you want to track everything to an advanced level, then the Fenix 7 is the watch for you.

 Suunto now offers smaller, more compact, and simpler versions of some of their existing smartwatches, the 5 included.
 The 5 Peak is the watchmaker’s latest release and offers a more affordable way to get started with your first tracker or smartwatch.

 Although it is smaller, it still includes over 80 sport modes, stellar GPS tracking, SuuntoPlus, several training functions, sleep tracking, and health rate monitoring.
 There are even special training features for running, cycling, or swimming.

 With plastic screen, it is not as durable as a comparable Garmin model, but it may be all your need for less intense sports or workouts.